JamiLu/RME/README.md

 * Template
   - resolve(template) **Resolves a given JSON format template and returns a created Elem instance element tree.**
   - isTemplate(object) **Method checks if the given object is an unresolved JSON template and returns true if it is an unresolved JSON template, otherwise false.**
+  - isTag(tag) **Function checks if the given tag is the HTML5 tag and returns true if is otherwise false is returned.**
 * Tree
   - get(cssSelector) **Returns an Array of Elem objects or one Elem object**
   - getFirst(cssSelector) **Returns one Elem object**